This article will discuss the circumstances under which car insurance companies may request phone records and what you can do to protect your privacy.

 How Can the Insurance Company Use Your Cell Phone Records?

-There are a few ways your insurance company can use your cell phone records.
+Your insurance company can use cell phone records in a few ways.
 One, they may request the call logs from your cell phone provider to check whether or not you were using your phone at the time of the accident.

 The insurance company may also request access to your text messages and social media accounts to look for evidence of distracted driving.

-Lastly, the insurance company may request access to your location data to track your movements prior to the accident.
+Lastly, the insurance company may request access to your location data to track your movements before the accident.
 This information can be used to piece together a picture of what happened and who was at fault.

 Are You Obliged to Provide Your Cell Phone Records to the Insurance Company?